Banana District: History

 The people of Banana were in contact with Europeans for four centuries before the Belgians established their colony.

-From November 1874 to 12 August 1877 Henry Morton Stanley made his first trans-Africa exploration, crossing the African continent from Zanzibar to Banana.
+Between November 1874 and 12 August 1877, Henry Morton Stanley made his first trans-Africa exploration, crossing the African continent from Zanzibar to Banana.

 During the expedition he explored Lake Victoria and Lake Tanganyika, and recorded the course of the Congo River from the Luama River to the cataracts downstream from Stanley Pool.

 When the first members of the International Association of the Congo (Association Internationale du Congo: AIC) came to Banana in 1878 they found the main posts of four factories, two French, one British and one Dutch.

 The Congo Free State was created at the start of 1885 with Leopold II of Belgium as its absolute ruler.

-On 17 September 1885 the Congo Free State joined the Universal Postal Union.
+On 17 September 1885, the Congo Free State joined the Universal Postal Union.

 The next day it was decreed that post offices would be established at Banana, Boma and Vivi.

 The extent of Banana District was defined on 7 January 1886 as being from the ocean up the north coast of the river to and including Ponta da Lenha.

-On 19 January 1886 Leopold issued a decree to protect the shore at Banana from erosion, forbidding any work that would tend to damage the banks such as removing sand, earth or stones, or digging holes.
+On 19 January 1886, Leopold issued a decree to protect the shore at Banana from erosion, forbidding any work that would tend to damage the banks such as removing sand, earth or stones, or digging holes.

-On 23 April 1886 he decreed that the seat of the court of first instance of Bas-Congo would be at Banana.
+On 23 April 1886, he decreed that the seat of the court of first instance of Bas-Congo would be at Banana.

-At first maritime navigation was concentrated in Banana since Boma was thought to be inaccessible to heavy vessels.
+At first, maritime navigation was concentrated in Banana since Boma was thought to be inaccessible to heavy vessels.

 Banana was the main port from which goods produced in the colony were exported to Europe, and where export duties were collected.

 Of the exported products, the most valuable were ivory, palm kernels, palm oil and rubber.